sommer/loxodo/README.txt

 June 2011: Add more command line options to create new vault from shell, dump database to csv file.
 Make some small improvements to cmd loop to (tab completition, vi mode).
+August 2011: Add support for multiple secondary password which can access database, to make database sharing possible with other users without knowing some shared password.
+With this change we introduce new version of vault database called version 4 with multiple password support.
+August 2011: Add option to add db passwords to vault from cli entirely.

 TODO
 ----

+[Bugs]
+* mod command doesn't work I can't modify existing entries with it.

+[Features]
 * It might be good to be able to merge 2 databases together.
+* Make crypto class and hide all crypto stuff there so we can use different, crypto algorithms e.g. AES
 * Add option to add users/passwords to vault from cli entirely.
-* Add support for multiple secondary password which can access database, to make database sharing possible with other users without knowing some shared password
-* Make crypto class and hide all crypto stuff there so we can use different, crypto algorithms e.g. AES
 * Add simple web interface ?
     [1] http://flask.pocoo.org/docs/quickstart/
 * Test suite